Santos (footballer, born 1990)

-Aderbar Melo dos Santos Neto (born 17 March 1990), commonly known as Aderbar Santos or just Santos, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Flamengo.
+Aderbar Melo dos Santos Neto (born 17 March 1990), commonly known as Santos, is a Brazilian professional footballer who plays as a goalkeeper for Athletico Paranaense, on loan from Fortaleza.

 Club career

 Athletico Paranaense

 Born in Campina Grande, Paraíba, Santos joined Athletico Paranaense's youth setup in 2008, aged 18.
 He was promoted to the main squad in 2010, as a fourth-choice.

 Santos made his professional debut on 17 November 2012, starting in a 0–0 away draw against Criciúma, for the Série B championship.
 In 2013, he was promoted to second-choice, only behind Wéverton.

 A starter during the year's Campeonato Paranaense (which Furacão only used under-23 players), Santos made his Série A debut on 20 October 2013, replacing injured Weverton in a 0–3 away loss against Goiás.

 Santos remained as a backup to Weverton in the following seasons.
 In 2018, as the latter departed to Palmeiras, he became an undisputed starter.
 On 18 April of that year, he extended his contract until October 2020.